 Brand Strategy

-Chinese New Year 2026 brand campaigns show a clear shift toward cultural fluency and heritage-driven storytelling in China’s Lunar New Year marketing.
+Lunar New Year 2026 brand campaigns show a clear shift toward cultural fluency and heritage-driven storytelling in China’s Lunar New Year marketing.

 celine brand lunar new year campaign wishing tree Chinese culture